polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 In this task, you will start by configuring operating system on s03-ascs-0 and s03-ascs-1.
 On both VMs, mount the 128 GB data disk as ReFS-formatted U: drive with the disk label **SAP Local FS**.
 On both VMs, disable Windows firewall for the domain profile.
 Next, implement a Failover Clustering-based cluster named **s03-ascs-cl0** with the IP address of **10.0.1.7** consisting of **s03-ascs-0** and **s03-ascs-1** Azure VMs.
 Set up the cluster with a Cloud Witness quorum by using the storage account that was auto-provisioned in the previous exercise when you deployed Storage Spaces Direct (S2D) cluster.
 Finally, grant permissions to the **s03-ascs-cl0** cluster computer account to create computer objects in the **Computers** container.

-1. Navigate to the **s03-ascs-0** VM blade in the Azure portal, and use the **Connect** icon in the toolbar to establish an RDP session to that VM.
+1. Navigate to the **adPDC** VM blade in the Azure portal, and use the **Connect** icon in the toolbar to establish an RDP session to that VM.
 When prompted to authenticate, sign in with the **CONTOSO\\s03-su** user account you created in the first exercise.

+2. Within the RDP session to the **adPDC** Azure VM, start Internet Explorer, browse to the Azure portal at <https://portal.azure.com>.

+3. When prompted, sign in to the Azure subscription you are using in this lab.

+4. Navigate to the **s03-ascs-0** VM blade in the Azure portal, and use the **Connect** icon in the toolbar to establish an RDP session to that VM.
+When prompted to authenticate, sign in with the **CONTOSO\\s03-su** user account you created in the first exercise.

-2. Within the RDP session to s03-ascs-0 VM, in Server Manager, select the **Local Server** entry, click the **On** link next to the **IE Enhanced Security Configuration** label, in the **Internet Explorer Enhanced Security Configuration** dialog box, select both **Off** options, and click **OK**.
+5. Within the RDP session to s03-ascs-0 VM, in Server Manager, select the **Local Server** entry, click the **On** link next to the **IE Enhanced Security Configuration** label, in the **Internet Explorer Enhanced Security Configuration** dialog box, select both **Off** options, and click **OK**.

-3. Within the RDP session to s03-ascs-0 VM, start a Windows PowerShell ISE session as Administrator, and run the following:
+6. Within the RDP session to s03-ascs-0 VM, start a Windows PowerShell ISE session as Administrator, and run the following:

 ```
     $nodes = ('s03-ascs-0','s03-ascs-1')